Obtain A Police Report and Use It to your Advantage

 Securing Your Police Report

-When the law enforcement officers responded to the accident, they identified themselves by area.
+When the law enforcement officers responds to the accident, they identified themselves by area.
 For example, the officers may have stated that they were from a specific precinct of the city where the accident happened.
 Find the contact information for this law enforcement agency on the Internet, and then contact them to make your report request.
 At the time you make the report request, they will inform you of any associated fees.
 Generally, there will be a nominal fee that is meant to cover the cost of the copy.
 Many law enforcement agencies release reports only in person, so you may need to visit the police station to get the report.
 Some police stations will mail you the report, but this may require extra processing time.

 Why is a Police Report Helpful in Personal Injury Cases?